Dao-Universeorg/dao-contracts/contracts/wrapper/README.md

 ## Unwrapping a name

-Wrapped names can be unwrapped by calling either `unwrapETH2LD(labelHash, newRegistrant, newController)` or `unwrap(parentNode, label, newController)` as appropriate. `label` and `parentNode` have meanings as described under "Wrapping a name", while `newRegistrant` is the address that should own the .dao registrar token, and `newController` is the address that should be set as the owner of the ENS registry record.
+Wrapped names can be unwrapped by calling either `unwrapETH2LD(labelHash, newRegistrant, newController)` or `unwrap(parentNode, label, newController)` as appropriate. `label` and `parentNode` have meanings as described under "Wrapping a name", while `newRegistrant` is the address that should own the .dao registrar token, and `newController` is the address that should be set as the owner of the DNS registry record.

 ## Working with wrapped names